 Since this software for NVIDIA only works for NVIDIA cards, other card users can skip this detail.
-NVIDIA Inspector gives live hardware information about the card, monitor for its overclocking variables (fans speed, clock speed, and temperature).
-It increases the GPU speed, fan speeds, and operating voltage of the GPU, which in simple terms known as overclocking.
-It is an efficient tool that monitors and set the parameters required for overclocking.
+NVIDIA Inspector gives live hardware information about the card monitor for its overclocking variables (fans speed, clock speed, and temperature).
+It increases the GPU speed, fan speeds, and operating voltage of the GPU, which in simple terms is known as overclocking.
+It is an efficient tool that monitors and sets the parameters required for overclocking.

 It is another excellent software but is limited to the ASUS graphics cards only.
 Aside from that, there are no such limitations regarding its overclocking and hardware boosts.
 Other software we mentioned here only supports GPU overclocking, but this handy utility also provides CPU overclocking.

 There are separate profiles to choose from while doing the OC.
 For the newbies, already customized profiles have preset all the levels for fans, memory, GPU, and clock speed.
 This utility’s considerable advantage is the silent mode that gives increased video and music play performance.
 It also can turn off additional services like Windows Visual Effect that lift the GPU’s extra load.

 Overdrive is a fantastic tool for AMD-based systems.
 Just like ASUS GPU Tweak II, it offers more than just GPU overclocking.
 With this program’s help, fan speed and RAM speed are also monitored, and we can change them accordingly.
 AMD kept ease of use in mind while developing this utility so that newbies can also use it.